Public Gardens

-One example of a school garden is the Hawks’ Garden at Neil Cummins Elementary School in Corte Madera.
-Inspired and developed in 2016 by a group of parents and the Neil Cummins PTO, with support from SPAWN, Hawks' Garden offers a fun and engaging way for students to learn about nature and feel connected with their environment.
+One example of an elementary school garden is the Hawks’ Garden at Neil Cummins Elementary School in Corte Madera.
+Developed in 2016 by a group of parents and the PTO, with support from SPAWN, Hawks' Garden helps students learn about nature and their environment.

-In 2020, Neil Cummins teacher and monarch enthusiast Dana Swisher took over management of the garden.
+In 2020, Neil Cummins teacher Dana Swisher took over management of the garden.
 In 2022 she and her students, along some other garden volunteers, created a monarch way station planted with native milkweed and nectar plants.

 The project expanded again in 2023, when Swisher and the fifth grade Girl Scout troop at Neil Cummins replanted a long neglected planter with pollinator-friendly plants, most of them native.